 - (optional) a handful of lemon balm

-Okay, so here’s where the optional part comes in.
-I wanted to give these a little anti-viral boost so I gathered a handful of lemon balm (melissa) from my garden and blended it up with a few tablespoons of water.
+I wanted to give these a little anti-viral boost so I gathered a handful of lemon balm (melissa) from my garden and blended them up with a few tablespoons of water.

-Now, we’ll want to melt the butter in a large saucepan, then add the honey, 1/8 cup water, and 1/2 teaspoon of vinegar.
-Turn the heat to high and bring to a boil.
-This happens rather rapidly with my stove and within five minutes, the mixture is at 250 degrees.
+Melt the butter in a large saucepan, then add the honey, vinegar, and water.
+Turn the heat to medium-high to high and bring to a boil.
+This happens rather rapidly with my stove and within five minutes, the mixture rises to 250 degrees.
 At this point, the original recipe says to maintain the temperature for twelve minutes by adjusting the heat lower.

-Mine ends up ready (300 degrees F) well before the 12 minute mark, so be prepared that that might happen if your temperature remains too high.
+Mine ends up ready (300 degrees F) well before the 12 minute mark, so be prepared that that might happen, depending on your stove and cooking temperature.
 Stir periodically during this time.

-Keep cooking until it reaches 300 degrees, then add:
+Keep cooking until it gets close to 300 degrees F, then add:

 - 2 Tablespoons of lemon juice

 - OR 1 Tablespoon lemon juice and 1 Tablespoon herbal mixture

 Be careful here!
 The added liquids cause a flare up of bubbles and a bit of spattering which quickly subsides upon stirring.
 Boil for one more minute, removing early if you’re concerned it’s starting to scorch.

-Immediately pour into a parchment lined (or well buttered) 8×8 pan.
+Immediately pour into a parchment lined 8×8-inch pan.

 Once cool, remove from the pan and cut into strips then tiny squares.
 You’ll want to use two hands for cutting; one to hold the knife in place while the palm of the other presses against the back of the blade (the dull side!) all the way through to the cutting board in one clean rocking motion.
 Don’t do a back and forth sawing thing; it’s a bit too sticky at this point for that.

-If kept in the refrigerator, these have a cough-drop-type texture that’s perfect for sucking on to sooth the sore throat of a big kid or adult.
-They’re just as delicious at room temperature, but will have more of the consistency of a caramel.
+If kept in the refrigerator, these have a cough-drop-type texture that’s perfect for soothing the sore throat of a big kid or adult.
+They’re just as delicious at room temperature, but will have a soft caramel-like consistency.